create3000/x_ite/docs/_posts/tutorials/creating-new-node-types.md

+---
-# Creating New Node Types
+title: Creating New Node Types
+nav: tutorials
+categories: [Tutorials]
+tags: [creating, node, types]
+---
 ## Motivation

 You can create new node types that encapsulate: